Last modified: May 11, 2025

 Synchronous and Asynchronous Replication

-Replication is a vital concept in database systems, involving the copying of data from one database server, known as the primary, to one or more other servers called replicas.
+Replication is an important concept in database systems, involving the copying of data from one database server, known as the primary, to one or more other servers called replicas.
 This process enhances data availability, fault tolerance, and load balancing across the system.
 Understanding the two main replication strategies—synchronous and asynchronous replication—is crucial for designing robust and efficient database architectures.

 At its core, replication ensures that data is consistently available across multiple servers.
 The key difference between synchronous and asynchronous replication lies in how and when data changes are propagated from the primary server to the replicas.